av-mae-uf/av1tenth-docs/docs/assignments/homeworks/homework5.rst

 You will need to assign a :code:`self.var` to store your old values of integral addition errors time and error.
 You will then use the :math:`u` message as the ``vehicle_command_angle`` value.

+.. note:: The steering angle must be sent in radians, not degrees.
+The :math:`u` message should already be in radians.
+You do not need to convert to degrees.

-.. warning:: Remember that the car has actuation limits on the steering to be between -45 and 45.
+.. warning:: Remember that the car has actuation limits on the steering to be between -45 and 45 degrees.

 .. note:: You can change the order as needed to get a certain positive or negative value.